 2022

-Our focus is on preparing our members for change in supply chains that respects worker voice, whether supply chain disruption is caused by crises such as the Myanmar coup or invasion of Ukraine, emerging technology or climatic events.
-We are working to equip our members with the tools to conduct enhanced human rights due diligence in any conflict-affected or high-risk area.
+Supply chains continued to face major changes and disruptions in 2022, whether caused by crises such as the Myanmar coup or invasion of Ukraine, emerging technology, or climatic events.
+We worked to equip our members with the tools to conduct enhanced human rights due diligence in any conflict-affected or high-risk area.

 While ethical trade has come a long way since ETI started more than 25 years ago, millions of people still endure inadequate, sometimes shocking conditions at work.
 This means that we are needed as much now as in 1998.
 Keep up to date on ethical trade and our work by subscribing to our updates: